EvasiveJosh/Golf-Game/README.md

         - Make option for it to center on the ball (just use position of ball)
         - Debug view needs to be overhauled.
 It needs to stay put when the camera moves (rn it moves with the camera)

+# Final Testing Guide
+Go in CMakeLists.txt and uncomment lines 90 through 96.
+Fix all the errors.
+(Line 97 is there for Thomas's sake as he can't handle the one warning from raygui.h)

 # Golf-Game